 Name Description List name Shows the name of the list.
 If needed, you can change the name.

-Custom fields Select to specify which license plate entry columns that you or the client user can add additional information to.
-See Match lists on page 43.
+Name Description Custom fields Select to specify which license plate entry columns that you or the client user can add additional information to.
+See Edit match lists on page 45.
 Search Search the match list for any list item.
 If needed, you can use ? as a single wildcard Add Select to add a license plate registration number or an alias to the match list.
 When you're adding license plate registration numbers: • Do not include any spaces • Always use capital letters Examples: ABC123 (correct), ABC 123 (incorrect), abc123 (incorrect) • You can use wildcards in your license plate lists.
 Do this by defining plates with a number of ?'s and the letter(s) and/or number(s) which must appear at specific places Examples: ?????A, A?????, ???1??, 22??33, A?B?C? and similar.
 Some regional areas might have exceptions to these rules.
 For example, personalized plates with spaces.
 Plates with two sets of characters which must be recognized separately by an underscore character ().
 Or plates from certain regions with letters on a different background color on parts of the license plate.
 Example: 06759 Edit Click to edit a license plate registration number.
 You can select multiple rows for editing.
 Delete Click to delete the selected license plate number.

-Name Description Import Click to import license plate registration numbers from any comma-separated file, for example a .txt-file or .csv-file (see Match lists on page 43).
-Export Click to export the list of license plate registration numbers to a comma-separated file, for example a .txt-file or .csv-file (see Match lists on page 43).
+Import Click to import license plate registration numbers from any comma-separated file, for example a .txt-file or .csv-file (see Import and export match lists on page 46).
+Export Click to export the list of license plate registration numbers to a comma-separated file, for example a .txt-file or .csv-file (see Match list properties on page 46).
 Rows per page Select how many list items to display in one page (one screen).
 You can choose between 50 and 1000 rows.

-Events triggered by list match Select which event(s) should be triggered by a list match (see Events triggered by LPR on page 52).
+Name Description Events triggered by list match Select which event(s) should be triggered by a list match (see Match list properties on page 46).
 You can choose between all available types of events defined in your system.